 Most potato varieties will mature in 90 to 120 days.
 This is the optimal time to keep them in the ground to get nice large potatoes.
 Since the potatoes are hiding in the ground, the first indication you get about when to harvest potatoes is when the tops start to die off.

-When potato plants reach their final state of development the “tops” or the above ground foliage on the plants will first fall over and then slowly start to die off.
-All the energy from the plants is drawn down into the now mature potatoes and the tops will first loose structure and fall over, next they will start to yellow and if left in the ground the tops will eventually die off completely and dry up.
+When potato plants reach their final stage of development the “tops” or the above-ground foliage on the plants will first fall over and then slowly start to die off.
+All the energy from the plants is drawn down into the now mature potatoes and the tops will first lose structure and fall over, next they will start to yellow and if left in the ground the tops will eventually die off completely and dry up.

 This is a shot of a patch of potatoes that is not ready to harvest yet.
 You can see some early signs of yellowing and the tops falling, but this patch could stay in the ground for at least another 3 weeks.